46th Air Defense Missile Squadron

-The 46th Tactical Missile Squadron is an inactive United States Air Force unit, formed by the consolidation of two inactive units in September 1985.
+The 46th Air Defense Missile Squadron is an inactive United States Air Force unit, consolidated in September 1985 as the 46th Tactical Missile Squadron.

 The squadron's first predecessor was organized in May 1942 as the 46th Troop Carrier Squadron.
 After training in the United States, it deployed to the Southwest Pacific Theater, where it engaged in combat, earning two Distinguished Unit Citations and a Philippine Presidential Unit Citation for its actions.
 Following V-J Day, it deployed to Japan, serving as part of the occupation forces until inactivating in 1949.

 The second predecessor unit was activated in January 1959 as the 46th Air Defense Missile Squadron.
 It served at McGuire Air Force Base, New Jersey as part of the air defenses of the northeastern United States with BOMARC missiles until inactivating in October 1972.

 History

 Airlift Operations

 The squadron was first activated under the 317th Transport Group (later 317th Troop Carrier Group), an element of Air Transport Command (later I Troop Carrier Command) in May 1942 as the group expanded from three to four squadrons.
 The group and squadron equipped with Douglas C-47 Skytrains and trained at several airfields in Texas, the midwest and the southeast.
 It also performed various airlift missions as part of its training.
 The squadron deployed to Australia, arriving in January 1943 as an element of Fifth Air Force.
 It made numerous flights in unarmed planes over the Owen Stanley Range transporting reinforcement and supplies to Wau, Papua New Guinea, where enemy forces were threatening a valuable Allied airdrome, for which it was awarded a Distinguished Unit Citation.
 It performed paratroop drops at Nadzab (the first airborne operation in the Southwest Pacific) and Noemfoor in New Guinea; Tagaytay, Luzon, and Corregidor and Aparri in the Philippines.
 Also performed cargo airlift, supply and evacuation, and other assigned missions along the northern coast of New Guinea; the Dutch East Indies and in the Philippines as part of MacArthur's island hopping offensive against the Japanese in the Southwest Pacific.
 This included supplying guerillas in Mindanao, Cebu, and Panay.
 In April 1945, it bombed Carabao Island with drums of napalm.

 The squadron deployed to Okinawa in August 1945 after the Japanese capitulation and became part of the American occupation forces.
 It replaced its C-47s with longer range Curtiss C-46 Commando aircraft and moved to Japan and the Korean peninsula during late 1945.
 Its initial post-war missions included the evacuation of former Allied prisoners of war; later primarily cargo transport missions in the occupied areas of Japan and Korea during the postwar era.
 The squadron inactivated in 1949 in Japan due to budget constraints; its aircraft being assigned to other units as part of the consolidation.